 The sudden back and forth neck snap that occurs during a rear-end collision (or other traumatic events) strains the ligaments and tendons in your neck, chest, and back.
 This straining can result in the injuries listed above and lead to the symptoms listed below.

-Even if your collision seemed mild and you don’t think the impact was severe enough to injure you, it is still important to check for whiplash symptoms.
-If left untreated, even a small injury can lead to complications.
+Even if your collision seemed mild and you don’t think the impact was severe enough to injure you, it is still essential to check for whiplash symptoms.
+If left untreated, even a minor injury can lead to complications.

 To help you determine whether or not you have received whiplash, here is a list of the most common symptoms: